kedro-org/kedro/docs/source/07_extend_kedro/02_hooks.md

 #### CLI hooks

-Lastly, Kedro defines a small set of CLI hooks, that inject additional behaviour around execution of a Kedro CLI command:
+Lastly, Kedro defines a small set of CLI hooks that inject additional behaviour around execution of a Kedro CLI command:

 * `before_command_run`